-The purpose, authority, and responsibility of the internal audit activity must be formally defined within the internal audit charter, consistent with the Definition of Internal Auditing; Code of Ethics; and Standards.
+This internal audit charter defines the purpose, authority, and responsibility of the internal audit activity consistent with the Definition of Internal Auditing: Code of Ethics, and Standards.
 The Director will periodically review and update the internal audit charter, when necessary, and present it to senior management and the BESE for approval.
 IIA Standards 1000